Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 The target audience of Sainsbury’s is from 15 to 80 years.
 It is a supermarket chain and everyone wants all things to buy from one place and of the best quality so that’s why all people of this age used to go there for their comfort.
 But the main customer of the company is the family unit, especially Mother.
 Sainsbury’s does various advertisements on television to attract this segment.

-Marketing Campaigns
+Marketing and advertising Campaigns

 Marketing Strategy of Sainsbury's - Campaign 1

-Sainsbury’s from years ago has come up with different slogans to define what the brand is all about.
+Sainsbury’s years ago has come up with different slogans to define what the brand is all about.
 Slogans like ‘It’s clean, it’s fresh at Sainsbury’s & ‘Sainsbury’s for Quality, Sainsbury’s for Value’ have shown the quality and protocols followed by Sainsbury’s when it comes to food.

 The slogan “Good Food Costs Less in Sainsbury’s” has been described by BBC News as ‘probably the best-known advertising slogan in retailing’.
 Sainsbury’s advertised this slogan in the early 1980s to value their products by the tagline “Good Food Costs Less in Sainsbury’s”.
-The company wanted people to buy their quality products at a lesser price.
+The company wanted people to buy their quality products at a lower price.

 Marketing Strategy of Sainsbury's - Campaign 2

-“Live well with less” – By Sainsbury’s was an awareness campaign more than a marketing campaign to tell the individuals how 10% of every week groceries end up being thrown out in a bin ultimately affecting the environment and our sea species.
+“Live well with less” – By Sainsbury’s was an awareness campaign more than a marketing campaign to tell the individuals how 10% of every week’s groceries end up being thrown out in a bin ultimately affecting the environment and our sea species.

 To advertise these campaigns Sainsbury’s placed posters in and around Sainsbury’s doors and took the help of social media to promote it.
 To protect the environment, Sainsbury’s was taking 10% of food out of Sainsbury’s Taste the Different products and giving 10% back to nature by supporting projects of the environmental campaigning community Friends of the Earth.